markbm/openwrt-nanopi/README.md

-# Automated openwrt compile for nano pi r2s and raspberry pi 4
+# Automated openwrt compile for nanopi r2s and raspberry pi 4